tacolopo/sdk-tutorials/onboarding/chapter-1/3-working-blockchain-ecosystem.md

 ---
-title: "Working in the Blockchain Ecosystem"
+title: "Working in the Blockchain Era"
 order: 4
-description: XXX
+description: What it's like to work in a Web3 world
 tag: fast-track
 ---

-# Working in the Blockchain Ecosystem
+# Working in the Blockchain Era

 ## Content Pending